 You have the option to avail online services on HMRC’s website or file a self-assessment tax return when claiming for a tax refund.
 You can always submit form P87 instead of filing a self-assessment tax return.

-Clear house accountants are expert Accountants in London, providing quality payroll, tax and business advisory services to a variety of businesses operating in the UK.
+Clear house accountants are expert London based accounting, providing quality payroll, tax and business advisory services to a variety of businesses operating in the UK.
 Our fully trained accountants ensure quality financial reporting, provide bespoke solutions and help implement effective payroll processes.

 Jibran Qureshi FCCA is the Managing Director of Clear House Accountants, and has over 10+ years of experience in practice and across multiple industries.
 Jibran’s educational background includes a Master’s in Financial Strategy from Oxford University and an Executive MBA from Hult International Business School.
 His experience in Financial Strategy, Tax Planning, Operational Consultancy and Performance Reporting guide his cognizant approach to leading Clear House and its clients to the future.
 It was this dexterity that led him to be Enterprise Nation’s Top 50 Advisors.